LP2X0X/PROGRAMMING/Web Dev/6 - TypeScript/6.1 - Types/Syntaxes/Non-null Assertion.md

 }
 ```

-Just like other type assertions, this doesn’t change the runtime behavior of your code, so it’s important to only use ! when you know that the value can’t be null or undefined.
+Just like other type assertions, this doesn’t change the runtime behavior of your code, so **it’s important to only use ! when you know that the value can’t be null or undefined**.